seanpmaxwell/overnight/README.md

     }
 ````

-- If want want your middleware to apply to every route in a class use the `@ClassMiddleware` decorator.
+- If you want your middleware to apply to every route in a class use the `@ClassMiddleware` decorator.

 ````typescript
 import { Controller, ClassMiddleware } from '@overnightjs/core';